 There are many connections to our water distribution system.
 When connections are properly installed and maintained, the concerns are very minimal.
 However, unapproved and improper piping changes or connections can adversely affect not only the availability, but also the quality, of the water.
 A cross connection may let polluted water or even chemicals mingle into the water supply system when not properly protected.
 This not only compromises the water quality but can also affect your health.
 So, what can you do?
 Do not make or allow improper connections at your homes.
 Even that unprotected garden hose lying in the puddle next to the driveway is a cross connection.
 The unprotected lawn sprinkler system after you have fertilized or sprayed is also a cross connection.
 When the cross connection is allowed to exist at your home it will affect you and your family first.
-If you'd like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.
+If you'd like to learn more about helping to protect the quality of our water, call us for further information about ways you can help or visit our web site at www.smssdutah.com were we also have our policy on Cross Connection Control Program Adopted April 2016.